GoodnessJames/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - The standard library is not used

 ## Conclusion
-I acquired hands-on experience in working with loops and by understanding and effectively utilizing nested loops, I can efficiently process structured data and solve problems that involve multiple levels of iteration in C programs.
+I acquired hands-on experience in working with functions and loops.
+And by understanding and effectively utilizing functions and nested loops, I can efficiently process structured data and solve problems that involve multiple levels of iteration in C programs.